YMSpektor/type-pubsub/README.md

 npm install type-pubsub
 ```

 Also you need to configure your TypeScript to enable experimental decorators.
-Add these line to your `tsconfig.json` file under the `compilerOptions` key:
+Add this line to your `tsconfig.json` file under the `compilerOptions` key:

 ```json
 "experimentalDecorators": true,